pcolby/dye/README.md

 ## Requirements

 The basic tracing framework requires little more than a decent C++ compiler.
-However, each extension may impose addition dependency if you choose to use them.
+However, each extension may impose addition dependencies if you choose to use them.

 Extension | Requirements